KrakeX/perl-padawan-bootcamp-2016/README.md

-# Java BootCamp base folders layout
+# Perl Padawan Camp 2016

 Please, use this repository as a base for you training phase.
 The idea is to fork this project so everyone use the same folder structure for the